 and mental health issues such as depression and anxiety.
 In some states, even pregnancy falls under the

-umbrella of “disability” for the purposes of leave and other employee benefits — 22% of short-term disability
+umbrella of “disability” for the purposes of leave and other employee benefits.

 Fiction: Employees who become disabled are automatically covered by Social Security Disability Insurance (SSDI) or workers’ compensation insurance.

-Fact: Workers’ compensation only covers disabilities that stem from workplace-related injuries or illnesses.
+Fact: Workers’ compensation only helps cover disabilities that stem from workplace-related injuries or illnesses.
 If someone becomes disabled due to breathing in toxic fumes or taking a tumble at work, he or she may be

 covered by workers’ compensation insurance.
 But employees who injure themselves in a sports accident or